The Caribbean Artists Movement: History

-The BBC programme Caribbean Voices, to which Brathwaite was also a contributor, is considered a precursor of CAM.
+The BBC radio programme Caribbean Voices, to which Brathwaite was also a contributor, is considered a precursor of CAM.

-The journal Savacou was started as a platform for CAM, connecting its activities in Britain, the Caribbean region and the African diaspora, and elsewhere internationally.
+The journal Savacou (1970–1980) was started as a platform for CAM, connecting its activities in Britain, the Caribbean region and the African diaspora, and elsewhere internationally.
 La Rose began selling and publishing books, under the name New Beacon Books, which addressed the demand for material that was stimulated by the formation of CAM.

-Other notable artists and intellectuals associated with CAM include C. L. R. James, Stuart Hall, Wilson Harris, Kenneth Ramchand, Ronald Moody, Aubrey Williams, Gordon Rohlehr, Christopher Laird, Louis James, Clifton Campbell, Orlando Patterson, Ivan Van Sertima, Althea McNish, Donald Hinds, James Berry, Errol Lloyd and Anne Walmsley.
-Linton Kwesi Johnson is among a younger generation of Caribbean writers to have been inspired by CAM during the early 1970s.
-Walmsley has written a comprehensive appraisal of the movement in The Caribbean Artists Movement, 1966–1972: A Literary and Cultural History (1992), published by New Beacon Books.
+Other notable artists and intellectuals associated with CAM include Evan Jones, C. L. R. James, Stuart Hall, Wilson Harris, Kenneth Ramchand, Ronald Moody, Aubrey Williams, Gordon Rohlehr, Christopher Laird, Louis James, Clifton Campbell, Orlando Patterson, Ivan Van Sertima, Althea McNish, Donald Hinds, James Berry, Errol Lloyd and Anne Walmsley.
+Linton Kwesi Johnson is among a younger generation of Caribbean writers to have been a member of CAM during the early 1970s.

 CAM is acknowledged as being particularly significant in helping to "spark interest in the work of Britain's artists of color".
-The first CAM conference was held in 1967 in London, and a subsequent conference at the University of Kent in 1969.
-The work of CAM members was brought to the public eye by the BBC in the Caribbean edition of the magazine programme Full House, produced by John La Rose and transmitted on 3 February 1973, in which the work of writers, musicians and film-makers was presented in a studio setting of visual artists' work brought together by CAM member Althea McNish.
+The first CAM conference was held in September 1967 in London, and a subsequent conference at the University of Kent in 1969.

+The work of CAM members was brought to the public eye by the BBC in a special Caribbean edition of the magazine programme Full House, introduced by Joe Melia and transmitted on 3 February 1973, in which the work of writers, musicians and film-makers was presented in a studio setting of visual artists' work, brought together by John La Rose, Horace Ové and others, with studio designs by McNish.